-- Base Case: The world implements climate policy at a firm but moderate pace.
+- Basecase: The world implements climate policy at a firm but moderate pace.
 Energy transition occurs in a meaningful but relatively orderly manner.
 Certain assets become stranded. - Fast Transition: Climate policies implemented at an accelerated pace, disrupting several industries, and leading to stranded assets in a number of fossil fuel related sectors. - Delayed Action: Minimal climate policy in the near term.
 However, physical climate change prompts more severe policies over the longer term which leads to market disruption and stranded assets.

-As noted above, all ATLAS models include cash flow and IRR forecasts under three climate scenarios.
+As noted above, all ATLAS models include cash flow and internal rate of return ("IRR") forecasts under three climate scenarios.
 ATLAS then utilises these IRRs in constructing portfolios.
 While the primary focus in stock selection is the events and valuation reflected in our Base Case, we also take account of expected IRRs under both Fast Transition and Delayed Action scenarios in managing portfolio risk.
 ATLAS aims to ensure that at the total portfolio level, the portfolio has the same or a better IRR under a Fast Transition scenario than under its Base Case such that the portfolio is not negatively exposed to such a scenario.

-Energy transition example.
+Energy transition example:

-Transition One Transition Two 1 2 3 4 5 6 7 8 9 10 Primary Changes Coal-Fired No change No change No new plants No new plants Shut down & stranded Shut down & stranded Shut down & stranded Shut down & stranded Shut down & stranded Shut down & stranded Gas-Fired No change No change Growth to replace coal Growth to replace coal Growth to replace coal No new plants No new plants No new plants Shut down & stranded Shut down & stranded Renewables No change No change Growth to replace coal Growth to replace coal Growth to replace coal Growth to replace gas Growth to replace gas Secondary impacts Transmission Grid No change No change Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Pipelines & Storage (Gas) No change No change No change No change No change Demand growth ceases Demand growth ceases Demand growth ceases All generation demand lost All generation demand lost Rail (Thermal Coal Haulage) No change No change No imports or domestic growth No imports & domestic growth Imports & Domestic cease All coal volumes removed All coal volumes removed
+Transition One Transition Two 1 2 3 4 5 6 7 8 9 10 Primary changes Coal-Fired No change No change No new plants No new plants Shut down & stranded Gas-Fired No change No change Growth to replace coal Growth to replace coal Growth to replace coal No new plants No new plants No new plants Shut down & stranded Shut down & stranded Renewables No change No change Growth to replace coal Growth to replace coal Growth to replace coal Growth to replace gas Secondary impacts Transmission Grid No change No change Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Growth with renewables Pipelines & Storage (Gas) No change No change No change No change No change Demand growth ceases Demand growth ceases Demand growth ceases All generation demand lost All generation demand lost Rail (Thermal Coal Haulage) No change No change No imports or domestic growth No imports & domestic growth Imports & Domestic cease All coal volumes removed

-Transportation example
+Transportation example: